garrandall/popular-music-data/tracks/green-green-the-new-christy-minstrels.md

 Gonna tell me how to spend my time.
 I'm just a good loving rambling man,
 Say, buddy, can you spare me a dime?
-Hear me crying, it's a...
+Hear me crying, it's a

 (CHORUS)